In Portugal, Drug Use Is Treated As A Medical Issue, Not A Crime

 Cabaz's team of 10 counselors handles all of Lisbon's roughly 2,500 drug cases a year.
 It may sound like a lot, but it's actually a 75 percent drop from the 1990s.
 Portugal's drug-induced death rate has plummeted to five times lower than the European Union average.

 Along a row of abandoned buildings in northern Lisbon, field psychologists took NPR to meet some of Portugal's remaining drug users.
-The hillside is littered with needles, and bursting with wildflowers.
+The hillside is littered with needles and bursting with wildflowers.
 The sky rumbles with airliners landing at the international airport nearby.

-There's a philosophy book on a cement stoop next to a middle-aged man who's smoking crack cocaine.
-He gives his name as Rui, and says the stigma against addicts has eased since decriminalization.
+There's a philosophy book on a concrete stoop next to a middle-aged man who's smoking crack cocaine.
+He gives his name as Rui and says the stigma against addicts has eased since decriminalization.

 "Now, not so much.
 It's less, because the methadone is coming, and people are treating this problem," he says.
 "They see the drugs with another perspective."